What Is a Common Law Marriage in Saskatchewan?

 If the couple has a child or children together, there are legal issues to decide even if they are not married or have never lived together.
 For example parents will decide who will have decision-making authority (previously called custody) and what will be the parenting schedule (previously called access).
 The law requires that parents decide these legal issues in the children’s best interests.

-It’s important to note that not only do spouses in a common law marriage have the same rights as a legally married couple, they have the same responsibilities.
+It’s important to note that not only do spouses in a common law relationship have the same rights as a legally married couple, they have the same responsibilities.
 That means that if the common law couple separates, they will have some legal obligations to attend to.

 The separation agreement can often be negotiated and put into a written format without going to court.
 However, it’s not uncommon for couples that are separating to have disagreements about various aspects of the agreement.
 To ensure it’s legally binding and to help smooth the process when there are disagreements, it’s highly recommended that the couple work with lawyers who focus on collaboration and can offer mediation if needed.